Michigan State University: Athletics

 Michigan State's NCAA Division I-A program offers 12 varsity sports for men and 13 for women.
 Since their teams are called the Spartans, MSU's mascot is a Spartan warrior named Sparty.
-The university participates in the Big Ten Conference in all varsity sports, including the new Big Ten hockey conference, featuring 6 teams.
-The current athletic director is Bill Beekman who replaced Mark Hollis.
-Bill Beekman officially assumed the role of MSU's 19th athletic director on July 17, 2018.
-He was appointed interim athletic director on February 5, 2018, before taking over the position full-time on July 17, 2018.
+The university participates in the Big Ten Conference in all varsity sports.
+The current athletic director is former MSU football player and NFL cornerback Alan Haller, who began his tenure on September 1, 2021.

-Hollis was promoted to the position on January 1, 2008.
-Hollis replaced Ron Mason, who served as head hockey coach from 1979 to 2002, retiring with a record total of 924 wins, and a 635–270–69 record at MSU.

-In 1888 Michigan State University (then known as Michigan Agricultural College) along with Olivet, Albion and Hillsdale Colleges was a founding member of the nation's oldest athletic conference, the Michigan Intercollegiate Athletic Association (MIAA).
+In 1888 Michigan State University (then known as Michigan State Agricultural College) along with Olivet, Albion and Hillsdale Colleges was a founding member of the nation's oldest athletic conference, the Michigan Intercollegiate Athletic Association (MIAA).
 MAC left the conference in 1907.